-How it progresses: Because of the misconceptions that melanomas only occur in sun-exposed areas and that dark-skinned and Asian people are not at risk for melanoma, these melanomas are often discovered later than other forms.
+How It Progresses: Because of the misconceptions that melanomas only occur in sun-exposed areas and that dark-skinned and Asian people are not at risk for melanoma, these melanomas are often discovered later than other types.

 Melanomas Without a Primary (Internal Areas)

-Some doctors believe most of these melanomas originate on the skin from:
+Some doctors believe that most of these melanomas originate on the skin and arise from: